python/devguide/parser.rst

 The meta-grammar (the grammar that describes the grammar for the grammar files themselves) is located at :file:`Tools/peg_generator/pegen/metagrammar.gram`.
-Although is very unlikely that you ever need to modify it, if you make any modifications to this file (in order to implement new Pegen features) you will need to regenerate the meta-parser (the parser that parses the grammar files).
+Although it is very unlikely that you will ever need to modify it, if you make any modifications to this file (in order to implement new Pegen features) you will need to regenerate the meta-parser (the parser that parses the grammar files).
 To do so just execute: ::